Future City Series

 Atlanta ~ Center of the South, by Han Vance:

-- Connect Neighborhoods/Encourage Exploration – I use almost every part of Atlanta and am saddened that myopic insular neighborhood-views are so pervasive in all areas of this city.
-Cultural exchange between neighborhoods and increased mobility options would change this some.
-Area leaders should be out and about, share, promote.
+- Connect Neighborhoods/Encourage Exploration – I use almost every part of Atlanta and am saddened that myopic insular neighborhood-views are so pervasive in ALL areas of my city.
+Cultural exchange between neighborhoods and increased mobility options would change this, some.
+Area leaders should be out and about, sharing, promoting the whole city.
 Great cities are about more than your neighborhood, no matter how good.

 - Streetcar Down Peachtree – My former employer at Lanier was an idea guy.
 That’s why I worked for Michael, leaving the biggest company in the world for a lateral position.
-He first publicly proposed a streetcar for Atlanta, right around the time folks were catching wind of this belt line concept.
+He first publicly proposed a streetcar for central-not-downtown Atlanta, right around the time folks were catching wind of this belt line concept.
 It would go down the middle of Peachtree Street and would have helped the inner city become an urban beacon of excellence.
-There is MARTA rapid transit connection between the Arts Center area and the southern part of our uptown Buckhead but no get off points.
+There is MARTA rapid transit train connection between the Arts Center area and the southern part of our uptown Buckhead but no get off points.
 City buses will never be a viable solution because of regular-lane traffic and their stigma as serving the urban poor and moreover because they suck.
 The three jewels: Midtown, Buckhead, Downtown, have their own skylines and vibes.
-They need complete and user-friendly connectivity in and throughout to shine brightest.
+They need complete and user-friendly non-bus, non-car connectivity in and throughout to shine brighter.
+Please shine.

 - No Smoking in Restaurants/Bars – There is no smoking in little Athens, Ga., in New York City, in all of the state of California.
 Stop it here if you want to be a world class public environment and a dominant F&B town, which benefits all.
 Go outside to smoke.

 - Deep South’s Oldest Rivalry Statue – Speaking of sport, the Georgia-Auburn rivalry was first played in Piedmont Park.
-This should be commemorated by a statue that would be a major tourist attraction. it could be funded by the College Football Hall of Fame, and each cross-promote.
-I recommend Stan Mullins of Pulaski Heights Historic District of Athens, of the Herschel Walker and Vince Dooley statues.
+This should be commemorated by a nice statue that would be a major tourist attraction.
+It could be funded by the College Football Hall of Fame, and each could then cross-promote.
+I recommend Stan Mullins of my old hood Pulaski Heights Historic District of Athens, already of the Herschel Walker and Vince Dooley statues.

 - Better Bike Access and Safety – Pointed out to me recently that Atlantic Station is not bike friendly because it does not have many places to store your bike safely.
 Ponce De Leon Avenue, the former racial dividing line between old Black-and-White Atlanta, is a cultural touchstone we should all appreciate.
 It has unsafe bike lanes that should be physically segmented and made much more visible.
 Car drivers must be forced to watch out for bikes (and pedestrians).

-- Arts Ambassador – A strong cultural leader who understands the myriad levels of high-middle-low culture in the Capital of the South should be in place and have power to affect real change.
-Other cities have this important role, especially tourist cities and large urban centers, and it is not lumped in with a one-note parks manager.
+- Arts Ambassador – A strong cultural leader who understands the myriad levels of high-middle-low culture in the capital of the South should be in place and have power to effect real change now.
+Other cities have this important role, especially tourist cities and large urban centers – like us – and it is not lumped in with a one-note parks manager.
 This is a major tourist city, and the South’s large urban center.
 I can think of 10 independent people right now – in my opinion – who’d be better than any city employee ever at doing their jobs on this front.
 I’d do it if I was asked nicely. …You have opinions? ok

-- Birdland – Those electric scooters everywhere are a public health safety nuisance, and a helmet ordinance should be implemented immediately.
+- Birdland – Those electric scooters everywhere are a definite public health safety nuisance, and a helmet ordinance should be implemented immediately.
 Want to scoot without a helmet, pay a $100 fine.
 Do it twice, you are disallowed from their use permanently.
-Trust me, I grew up a skater: you can’t handle the taste of pavement.
+Trust me, I grew up a street skater: you softies can’t handle the taste of pavement.
 It’s too salty and mineralic.

-- Regional Trains – The relatively ancient Georgia versus Georgia Tech football series was founded around fun train travel.
+- Regional Trains – The relatively ancient Georgia versus Georgia Tech football series was founded around fun partying train travel.
 The protagonist of Gone with the Wind took the train from Marietta to Atlanta.
 Decatur is a train town.
 Woodstock is a train town.
 Atlanta is a train town, with their hearts ripped out.
-I’d like a train to Savannah, to Chattanooga.
+I’d like a train to Savannah, to Chattanooga. …Super radical new idea.

-- Observation Point – Similar regional center North American cities Toronto, Dallas and Seattle each have a high-above-it-all observational structure, a great tourist attraction that represents their whole city.
+- Observation Point – Similar regional center North American cities Toronto, Dallas and Seattle each have a high-above-it-all observational structure, a great tourist attraction that represents their whole city well.
 While I adore the far-flung rocket ship architecture of Atlanta more than any of those skylines, Atlanta also has the tallest buildings on the continent not in NYC or Chicago.
-An Atlanta Apex would set it off.
+An Atlanta Apex viewpoint would set it all off.

-- Bonus: Real Dance Club – Millennials can’t dance but give people a chance.
-At no point in history has Atlanta had such a glaring hole in its danceteria nightlife itinerary options.
+- Bonus: Real Dance Club – Millennials can’t dance (FACT!) but give the people more of a chance.
+At no point in history has Atlanta had such a glaring hole in its major-danceteria nightlife itinerary options.
 Since forever, we got down.
 I still want to get down.

 ~ Award-winning writer Han Vance (author-journalist-poet-blogger) hails from Austin, Texas, by way of Ft.
 Worth.
 Vance has been an Atlanta area resident since 1976 and resident of the City of Atlanta for over a decade.
 He’s the author of “Golden State Misadventures” (nonfiction novel), as seen in: LA Times, San Francisco Examiner, LA Weekly, Pasadena Weekly, Santa Barbara Independent, Creative Loafing and Atlanta INtown paper, plus four other titles on Atlanta-based Silver Stone Press (www.silverstonepress.com).
 Vance writes for media such as: Sports Illustrated/FanSided, Writer’s Digest, eide’ magazine, LOOKBOOK, Art Nouveau magazine, F.A.M.E. magazine, Atlanta INtown paper, Reporter Newspapers, Creative Loafing, Bulldawg Illustrated and BIG HAIRY BLAWG.
 Vance graduated University of Georgia (’98) and has covered the Georgia Bulldogs for 12 years, now hosts Georgia Sports Talk (www.georgiasportstalk.com).
 A transit and pedestrianism and active lifestyle advocate and urbanist culture immersion reporter, he’s also a former (named) club kid.